Cool Raspberry Pi Projects – Interfacing a Raspberry Pi with an ultrasonic sensor to read serial data

 Here is sample python code provided by one of our users to automate the reading of distance values.

-When using an XL-MaxSonar or WR sensor with a Raspberry Pi, it is highly recommended to use an external power supply.
-The Raspberry Pi is not intended to supply a high enough current draw to power these Ultrasonic Sensors.
+When using an XL-MaxSonar or WR ultrasonic sensor with a Raspberry Pi, it is highly recommended to use an external power supply.
+The Raspberry Pi is not intended to supply a high enough current draw to power these ultrasonic sensors.

-TIP You may want to place a capacitor between the power and ground lines immediately before the sensor's pinout.
-During the ultrasonic sensor transmit, the sensor draws a higher current for a fraction of a second.
-The higher current draw may cause the Raspberry Pi's microcontroller to begin to shut down.
+TIP You may want to place a capacitor between the power and ground lines immediately before the ultrasonic sensors’s pinout.
+During the ultrasonic sensors transmit, the sensor draws a higher current for a fraction of a second.
+The higher current draw may cause the Raspberry Pi’s microcontroller to begin to shut down.
 To prevent any issue with long term use, we recommend that you use a capacitor with at least a one microfarad rating to ease the current draw from the Raspberry Pi.

 Connect the female end of a jumper to pin 10 of the Raspberry Pi GPIO.
 This is the RX pin for serial data.

 Connect a Mini-Grabber or solder a wire into pin 5 of the sensor, and connect this to the jumper.